 Maybe, just maybe, they are looking for some support.
 Some support that says, “You’re not crazy; how can I help?”

-Now that almost thirty years has passed, I have an interest in depression in older adults.
-As we pass the sixty-year mark, there are many challenges to deal with.
+Now that almost 30 years have passed, I have an interest in depression in older adults.
+As we pass the 60-year mark, there are many challenges to deal with.
 Illness, death of a loved one, loneliness, financial constraints…